jayzz999/Image-Classification-with-Deep-Learning/README.md

-Image Classification with Deep Learning: Getting Started
+# Image Classification with Deep Learning: Getting Started

-This project introduces the fundamentals of image classification using deep learning.
-It serves as a practical starting point for anyone looking to understand how to build, train, and evaluate neural network models for computer vision tasks.
+This project demonstrates a basic image classification pipeline using deep learning.
+It covers all key stages — from data preprocessing and model training to evaluation and visualization — making it an excellent starting point for beginners in computer vision.

+## Project Overview

+The notebook walks through how to build a convolutional neural network (CNN) to classify images.
+It includes loading datasets, defining and training a model, evaluating performance, visualizing results, and saving the trained model for later inference.

-Key Features
+## Features

-Data Preprocessing: Loads and transforms image datasets for training and validation.

-Model Architecture: Implements a CNN (Convolutional Neural Network) using PyTorch or TensorFlow/Keras.

-Training Pipeline: Includes model training, loss tracking, and accuracy evaluation.

-Visualization: Displays sample images, training progress, and confusion matrix for performance analysis.
+- Data loading and preprocessing (resizing, normalization, batching)
+- CNN model definition and training loop
+- Evaluation and accuracy tracking (train/validation)
+- Visualizations: loss & accuracy curves, sample predictions, confusion matrix
+- Model saving and re-loading for inference

-Modular Code: Easily extendable to use different datasets or model architectures (e.g., ResNet, MobileNet).
+- Modular structure to easily modify datasets or model architectures

-🛠️ Tech Stack
+## Tech Stack

-Python, PyTorch / TensorFlow, NumPy, Matplotlib, Pandas, scikit-learn

-📊 Workflow Overview

-Data Loading: Import and preprocess the image dataset.

-Model Definition: Define CNN or transfer learning architecture.

-Training Loop: Optimize model parameters using gradient descent.

-Evaluation: Measure accuracy and visualize predictions.

-Saving Model: Export the trained model for inference or deployment.

-📈 Outcome

-A fully functional image classification model capable of recognizing visual patterns from raw image data, providing a foundation for advanced computer vision applications.
+- Python 3.x
+- PyTorch or TensorFlow / Keras
+- NumPy
+- Pandas
+- Matplotlib
+- scikit-learn
+- Jupyter Notebook